Who Wants to Be a Millionaire (American game show): ABC

-The U.S. version of Millionaire was launched by ABC as a half-hour primetime program on August 16, 1999.
-When it premiered, it became the first U.S. network game show to offer a million-dollar top prize to contestants.
+The American version of Millionaire was launched by ABC as a half-hour primetime program on August 16, 1999.
+When it premiered, it became the first American network game show to offer a million-dollar top prize to contestants.
 After airing thirteen episodes and reaching an audience of 15 million viewers by the end of the show's first week on the air, the program expanded to an hour-long format when it returned in November.
-The series, of which episodes were originally shown only a day after their initial taping, was promoted to regular status on January 18, 2000, and, at the height of its popularity, was airing on ABC five nights a week.
-The show was so popular during its original primetime run that rival networks created or re-incarnated game shows of their own (e.g., Greed, Twenty One, etc.), as well as importing various game shows of British and Australian origin to America (such as Winning Lines, Weakest Link, and It's Your Chance of a Lifetime).
+The series, of which episodes were originally shown only a day after their initial taping, was promoted to regular status on January 9, 2000, and, at the height of its popularity, was airing on ABC five nights a week.
+The show was so popular during its original primetime run that rival networks created or re-incarnated game shows of their own (e.g., Greed, Twenty-One, etc.), as well as importing various game shows of British and Australian origin to America (such as Winning Lines, Weakest Link, and It's Your Chance of a Lifetime).

 The nighttime version initially drew in up to 30 million viewers a day three times a week, an unheard-of number in modern network television.
 In the 1999–2000 season, it averaged No. 1 in the ratings against all other television shows, with 28,848,000 viewers.
 In the next season (2000–01), three nights out of the five weekly episodes placed in the top 10 and all five ranked in the top 20.
 However, the show's ratings began to fall during the 2000–01 season, so that at the start of the 2001–02 season, the ratings were only a fraction of what they had been one year before, and by season's end, the show was no longer even ranked among the top 20.
 ABC's reliance on the show's popularity led the network to fall quickly from its former spot as the nation's most watched network.